Learning CenterLearning Topics

 Data Sanitization is the practice of deleting any special characters from within your user input.
-For example, your SQL query might contain characters like *, *#, $, @, %, and &.
+For example, your SQL query might contain characters like \, #, $, @, %, and &.
 These characters can be misinterpreted by the query engine and result in undesirable code execution.
-Look at [this article] for more detail about why we should sanitize our inputs before they're executed by the SQL query engine.
+Unsanitized inputs also cause SQL injection vulnerabilities.
+Refer to this article for more information about about data sanitization and the consequences of unsanitized data.

-Indexing a database means to properly organize data to maximize access to the columns that are most frequently used.
+Indexing a database means properly organizing data to maximize access to the columns that are most frequently used.
 Indexing is used to boost the performance of SQL queries, but it comes at the cost of storage space.
-The more indexing there is, the more storage space that’s required—and the more it will cost.
-There should be a nice balance between the need for indexing and the need to minimize how much storage it takes up.
-To learn more about indexing, you can read this answer on StackOverflow.
+The more indexing there is, the more storage space required, and the more it will cost.
+When indexing a database, it’s important to be thoughtful about the tradeoffs involved and select only the necessary fields to index.
+For more on database indexing, refer to this answer on StackOverflow.

-When you write and execute an SQL query, a plan is generated by the database engine which tells us how the query is going to be executed in the database.
-You can take a look at this by using EXPLAIN PLAN commands, then rewrite your queries to optimize how they’ll be executed.
-Once you execute the query, the plan is cached, and will be used when you run your queries in the future.
+When you write and execute a SQL query, a plan is generated by the database engine which tells us how the query is will get executed in the database.
+You can take a look at this by using EXPLAIN PLAN commands.
+This allows you to rewrite your queries to optimize their execution.
+Once you execute the query, the plan is cached and will be used when you run your queries in the future.

 How to Adopt Modern Data Warehousing Tools and Access Data

-Modern data warehousing tools provide cloud-based services that allow customers to start using them easily, without having to worry about infrastructure setup and maintenance.
-This allows businesses to focus on more important things, such as the development of the warehouse, the data pipelines, and implementing the business logic, without having to worry if it will be supported by the backend.
-The infrastructure of data warehouses is usually maintained by the vendors, and is kept abstract from the customers.
-The following are four of the most popular cloud data warehouse vendors.
+Modern data warehousing tools provide cloud-based services that allow customers to get started easily without worrying about infrastructure setup and maintenance.
+This means businesses can focus on more important things, such as the development of the warehouse, the data pipelines, and implementing the business logic free from worry about the backend infrastructure, which is maintained by the cloud vendor.
+The following are four of the most popular cloud data warehouse vendors:

 - Amazon Redshift

-Snowflake is a scalable, fully managed cloud-based data warehouse solution from Snowflake, Inc. You can implement your Snowflake instance on any public cloud vendor, including AWS, Azure, and GCP.
-This allows customers to easily integrate Snowflake with the cloud provider they are already using, keeping the overall experience the same.
-One of the things that makes Snowflake stand out is that it separates the compute nodes from the storage nodes, decoupling the two services.
-This means that if there aren’t any queries being executed, customers pay only for the storage during that time.
+Snowflake is a scalable, fully managed cloud-based data warehouse solution.
+You can implement your Snowflake instance on any public cloud vendor, including AWS, Azure, and GCP.
+This allows you to easily integrate Snowflake with the cloud provider you already use, keeping the overall experience the same.
+One of the things that makes Snowflake stand out is its separation of compute nodes from storage nodes.
+This enables them to decouple the two services and charge for higher cost compute services only when queries are being executed.

 BigQuery, a Google offering, has been popular since its inception.
 It allows users to use a petabyte-scale data warehouse on the cloud.
-Some of the main draws of BigQuery are that it is multi-cloud, able to run machine-learning models within your data warehouse, and conducts analyses for spatial or geographic data.
+Some of the main draws of BigQuery are that it is multi-cloud, able to run machine-learning models within your data warehouse, and conducts analysis for spatial or geographic data.
 A big benefit of BigQuery is its native integration with other Google services like Google Analytics 4, Google Cloud Storage, and Google Data Studio.
 It’s also completely serverless, meaning you don’t have to manage storage or compute nodes or have “unused capacity”.

 Azure Synapse Analytics

-Azure Synapse Analytics is the cloud-based data warehousing from Microsoft Azure, and is especially appealing to customers who are already using the Microsoft ecosystem.
+Azure Synapse Analytics is the cloud-based data warehouse offering from Microsoft Azure.
+It’s especially appealing to customers who are already using the Microsoft ecosystem.
 Azure Synapse Analytics provides easy integration with machine-learning tools within the Azure environment, which helps build analytics solutions faster.
 Data access in Azure Synapse Analytics can be managed by integrating it with the Azure Active Directory service, which allows SSO-based user access to the platform’s data.

 Data Models for Optimizing Data Access

 When storing data, the very first thing that customers seek is a database where they can store data in the form of tables.
-A table comprises rows and columns, similar to a spreadsheet.
-However in a database table columns have enforced data types and tables have relations to other tables within the database.
-This way of storing data is called the relational database management system.
-Relational databases have been popular since the earliest databases, and many essential modern business applications still run on them.
-However, with the rise of Big Data, the velocity and variety of data that are generated have skyrocketed.
-Relational databases are capable of storing structured data, but when it comes to unstructured or semi-structured data, they’re often not as good a choice.
-In the following section, you’ll look at some other popular data models that can be used to store unstructured or semi-structured data.
+A table is comprised of rows and columns, similar to a spreadsheet.
+However in a database table columns have enforced data types and tables have relations to other tables.
+This way of storing and accessing data is called the relational database management system (RDMS).
+Relational databases have been popular since the earliest databases, and many essential business applications still run on them.
+However, since the rise of Big Data, the velocity and variety of data that are generated has skyrocketed.
+Relational databases are capable of storing structured data, but they are not suited for unstructured or semi-structured data.
+In the following section, we’ll look at some other popular data models that can be used to store unstructured or semi-structured data.

 A document store, or a document database, is a system of storing information in documents, rather than in rows, as in relational databases.
 Documents are organized in collections, and a collection can store multiple documents.
 A document in a document database is usually stored in JSON format.
 It’s easy to add new documents, and documents can be updated or deleted using a query language.
 Some popular examples of document databases are MongoDB, DocumentDB by Amazon, and Cosmos DB by Azure.
 Most of these vendors provide an API that can be used to query and access the data using simple ANSI SQL statements.